AckerlyXu/heima/articles/virtual-network/virtual-network-ip-addresses-overview-arm.md

 ### IP address version

-Public IP addresses are created with an IPv4 or IPv6 address.
-Public IPv6 addresses can only be assigned to Internet-facing load balancers.
+Public IP addresses are created with an IPv4 address.
 ### SKU

 Public IP addresses are created with one of the following SKUs: